zopefoundation/Zope/docs/wsgi.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 The ZODB uses connection pooling where a working thread grabs a connection
 from the pool to serve content and then releases it when the work is done.
 The default size of this connection pool is 7.
-The advice from ``ZServer``
-days to choose a number of application threads that stays safely below that
+You should choose a number of
+application threads that stays safely below that number of ZODB connections.
-number of ZODB connections is still valid. ``ZServer`` used 4 threads by
-default, so if the WSGI server lets you configure the number of threads 4 is
+If the WSGI server lets you configure the number of threads, 4 is a safe
-still a safe choice.
+choice.

 Another recommendation from Zope 2 is still valid as well: If you have a choice
 between less Zope instances with a higher number of threads each, or more